Mass suicide in Demmin: Background

 The destruction of the bridges prevented the Soviets from advancing westward toward Rostock, which they had planned to reach the same day.
 It also prevented the flight of the civilian population, who were trapped by the rivers surrounding the town.
-According to eyewitnesses, some "fanatics," primarily Hitler Youth, shot at the Soviet soldiers, despite several white flags being hoisted on Demmin's buildings.
+According to eyewitnesses, some "fanatics", primarily Hitler Youth, shot at the Soviet soldiers, despite several white flags being hoisted on Demmin's buildings.
 Memorably, a Nazi loyalist schoolteacher, having shot his wife and children, launched a grenade on Soviet soldiers using a panzerfaust, before finally hanging himself.
 According to the Focus magazine, an eyewitness stated that the first Soviet soldier was shot near the hospital at 11:05 AM by someone running amok, apparently the aforementioned teacher, who had before told a neighbor that he had killed his wife and his children.
 A third eyewitness confirmed the identity of the gunman in a report by Norddeutscher Rundfunk, while blaming him for causing the Soviet troops to retaliate by plundering and burning the town.
 Then, it was "quiet" until the evening, when the atrocities started.
 Another incident is said to have happened on 1 May, when the local pharmacist hosted a "victory party" of Soviet officers, killing them with poisoned wine.
 Focus magazine however dismissed that as a "legend" and theologian and historian Norbert Buske concluded in a 1995 study that the story had been fabricated.

 The Soviet soldiers in turn were allowed to loot the town for a period of three days.
 They committed mass rapes of local women, according to eyewitnesses, "regardless of age", and shot German men who spoke up against this practice.
 Furthermore, large areas of the town were set on fire, with nearly all of the center burning down completely.
-80% of the town was destroyed within three days.
-Reportedly, Soviet soldiers had doused the houses' walls with petrol, before setting them on fire, and stood guard three days to prevent extinguishing.
+Within three days, 80% of the town was destroyed.
+Reportedly, Soviet soldiers had doused the houses' walls with petrol, before setting them on fire, and stood guard for three days to prevent extinguishing.
 Many of the soldiers committing the mass rapes, executions, and pillaging were reportedly drunk.
 On 30 April, when the atrocities started in the evening, Soviet soldiers had looted both Demmin's grain distilleries and several alcohol stores.